How prescription pills can help with sustainable weight loss

 She adds that the analogy to keep in mind is the chronic disease model: With conditions like type 2 diabetes, high cholesterol, or heart disease, you usually don’t stop taking medication when the problem stops.
 So it’s important to continue to treat chronic health conditions.
 Weight care works the same.
 The equation must include all the pieces for long-term success —health, nutrition, physical activity, and medicine.

-According to a study published in the medical journal JAMA, “obesity medications approved for long-term use when prescribed with lifestyle interventions, produce additional weight loss relative to placebo.”
 The objective is to maintain your health goals.
 Work with your health care provider about the best course of long-term treatment because there are options like using a lower dosage or cycling on and off for a set amount of time.

 What medications for weight loss are available?